-All students entering this degree program should have a strong desire to do computational science and have experience in at least one programming language.
-Students typically possess an undergraduate degree in computer science, computational science, mathematics, statistics, a science or engineering.
+All students entering this degree program should have a strong desire to do computational science and have experience in at least one programming language.2 Students typically possess an undergraduate degree in computer science, computational science, mathematics, statistics, a science or engineering.
 The University requires the general GRE examination.
+International applicants are required to take the TOEFL test.